 On the other hand, the cost of bone setting therapy at private TCM clinics can be widely variable, with most ranging from $210-1600 per visit depending on the type of injuries, treatment methods, severity, required Chinese medications and treatment duration, etc.

 Please be reminded that some musculoskeletal disorders may not be cured by a single bone setting treatment course, some patients may need several sessions or even longer treatment duration.
 The cost of bone setting treatment can be multiplied for some cases.

-*All amounts are in HKD and were last updated in July 2021.
+*All amounts are in HKD.
 No responsibility is accepted for any inaccuracies, errors, or omissions.
 It is always best to call ahead to make sure the information is accurate.

 In Hong Kong, bone setting therapy ought to be provided by registered Chinese medicine practitioners.
 According to Alea, most local medical insurance plans cover Chinese medicine under outpatient benefits.
 Beware that such coverage is generally subject to a reimbursement limit per visit and limited to a fixed number of visits per year.
 As for international health insurance policies, Chinese medicine is also reimbursed under outpatient benefits and most often subject to a sub-limit under Complementary medicines.
 Beware of sub-limits and whether your plan requires the practitioner to be registered with the Chinese Medicine Council of Hong Kong.
 Depending on the plan and insurer, a GP referral letter may be required to receive reimbursement.

 This article was independently written by Healthy Matters.
 It is informative only and not intended to be a substitute for professional medical advice, diagnosis or treatment.
 It should not be relied upon for specific medical advice.

 Healthy Matters is Hong Kong’s leading health resource.
 Our mission is to help you make better health decisions and take control of your health.